acd02/utils/README.md

 If not all values are defined, only `getOrElse` will be called.

-Sort of like a really lightweight Maybe monad (but it is not).
+Sort of like a really lightweight outlaw Maybe monad.

 _example_